 Matches are played over a number of sets – typically 3 sets but males also compete in matches played over 5 sets at major tournaments.
 In the professional level such as the Australian Open, matches can last up to 3 hours for women and 4-5 hours for men – although there have been situations of matches going much longer than this.
-Between each point players may only get a very brief break (~20 second).
-There is also a short (90 second) break with change of ends and 2 minutes between sets.
+Between each point players may only get a very brief break (~20 second) and there is also a short (90 second) break with change of ends as well as 2 minutes between sets.

 Therefore even though the match is not continuous it has the potential to challenge the athlete’s stored carbohydrates (glycogen).
 This becomes even more of a challenge during tennis tournaments when more than one match is held in a day or over several days as the time available for the athlete to fully recover is limited.

-Although tennis can be played year round, it is predominantly a summer sport so players also need to be tolerant to heat – especially if playing in the afternoon when temperatures and humidity can be high.
+Although tennis can be played year round, it is predominantly a summer sport; therefore travel is a big component of the sport, so players also need to be tolerant to heat – especially if playing in the afternoon when temperatures and humidity can be high.
+It is important to remember that travel fatigue may cause suboptimal hydration status.

 Training for tennis can be intense, setting athletes up for increased energy and carbohydrate needs.
 Nutrition plans therefore need to be periodised to match the training demands of the player.
 For example, a diet that is high in nutrient rich carbohydrate foods is crucial to provide adequate energy to maintain performance and promote recovery during periods of heavy training.
 At other times, when training loads are lighter, energy and carbohydrate needs are also reduced accordingly.